About the Regional Forum

 He has worked as consultant for various projects of the EU, WB, USAID, GIZ, OSI, Friedrich Ebert Stiftung, IOM, SNV.
 Mr. Bushati has lectured on European Law and the EU enlargement process at different institutions and universities in Albania and Kosovo.
 He has published numerous scientific papers and articles in areas related to the EU enlargement process, public international law and European law.
 He is fluent in English and Italian, and has good knowledge of French.

-Vice-Minister of Foreign Affairs of Egypt.
+Vice-Minister of Foreign Affairs of the Arab Republic of Egypt

 Darja Bavdaž Kuret